 The Foundation is an IRS approved 501(c)(3) public charity and is incorporated in the Commonwealth of Pennsylvania.
 The Foundation registers to solicit charitable contributions as required by state laws and regulations.

-The Army Heritage Center Foundation maintains a Needs Statement for projects that would Carlisle Barracks and the U.S. Army War College.
+The Army Heritage Center Foundation maintains a Needs Statement for projects that would benefit Carlisle Barracks and the U.S. Army War College.
 The Foundation also has a list of unfunded needs related to the U.S. Army Heritage and Education Center.

 Economic Impact Study of the U.S. Army Heritage and Education Center (conducted by Dickinson College)